cwrc/CWRC-Writer-Dev-Docs/README.md

 * write some code to satisfy new test

+See the test files for each CWRC package to get an idea of how the actual tests are written.

 Depending on the type (and age) of the package, different testing libraries are used.
-Older packages use [tape](https://www.npmjs.com/package/tape) as a testing framework and [sinon](https://www.npmjs.com/package/sinon) for server response mockups.
-Newer packages use [mocha](https://www.npmjs.com/package/mocha) as a testing framework, [chai](https://www.npmjs.com/package/chai) as an assertion library, and [nock](https://www.npmjs.com/package/nock) for server response mockups.
+Older packages use [tape](https://www.npmjs.com/package/tape) as a testing framework, whereas newer packages use [mocha](https://www.npmjs.com/package/mocha) and [chai](https://www.npmjs.com/package/chai).

-See the test files for each CWRC package to get an idea of how the actual tests are written.

 #### Commit to GitHub / Build in Travis / Release to npm